Why Jason Aldean’s new music video is so controversial

 The single’s new video, directed by Shaun Silva, overtly aligns Aldean’s societal concerns with the sort of hysterical anti-Antifa paranoia peddled by right-wing cable news channels, bringing together a collage of real news footage taken from recent New York political protests to paint a disturbing vision of hooded youths engaged in wanton destruction, looting and anti-patriotic vandalism, which overworked law enforcement are seen to struggle to contain.

-More troublingly, it also features a morose Aldean and his leather-jacketed, Stetson-wearing bandmates performing in front of the Maury County Courthouse in Columbia, Tennessee, the site of a notorious lynching in 1927 when Black youth Henry Choate, 18, was hanged from a second storey window by a white mob after being dragged along behind a car.
+More troublingly, it also features a morose Aldean and his leather-jacketed, Stetson-wearing bandmates performing in front of the Maury County Courthouse in Columbia, Tennessee.
+This is the site of a notorious lynching in 1927 when Black youth Henry Choate, 18, was hanged from a second storey window by a white mob after being dragged along behind a car.

 What has been said about it?